giuliacappelli/generateMockLikertGrammaticalityJudgments/README.md

 Now we add some noise in the data, replacing 20% of judgment values with random values within the Likert scale, and save the Pandas DataFrame to a csv file.

 Done!
 May it provide optimal input for all your testing needs :mortar_board:

+## License

+This project is licensed under the MIT License.

+## Acknowledgments

+Many thanks to the Stack Overflow community, for the many code snippets that saved me from frustration.